gittuf/gittuf/docs/cli/gittuf_dev_rsl-record.md

 ## gittuf dev rsl-record

-Record explicit state of a Git reference in the RSL, signed with specified key (developer mode only, set GITTUF_DEV=1)
+Record explicit state of a Git reference in the RSL, if it passes verification, signed with specified key (developer mode only, set GITTUF_DEV=1)

 ```
 gittuf dev rsl-record [flags]